HOW TO USE GOOD MANNERS ON TOKYO TRAINS

 Foreign tourists of Tokyo and large cities in Japan are always amazed by the train system– not only do the trains come on time (usually within astounding accuracy) but they also come quite frequently.
 Even “shinkansen” bullet trains come multiple times in the hour!
 Because of this it is important to never rush into the train– it can be very dangerous and unless you are in rural areas, another train will be coming soon!

 While there aren’t really a lot of rules on the trains of Japan, there are a lot manners to be understood.
-This goes for all things in Japanese culture– they are a society abound with manners and customs, one of the many things that make the Japanese such a polite and reserved society.
+This goes for all things in Japanese culture– they are a society abound with manners and customs, one of the many things that make the Japanese such a polite and reserved people.
 We could write a whole book about Japanese manners and dedicate a large chapter just to riding the trains, but this is a simple guide for tourists and newcomers of Japan, specifically those to busy, crowded Tokyo.

 Big stations will have English guidance so although Tokyo seems quite complex, it should be fairly easy to get around.
 Announcements are multilingual in very large stations as well.
 Prerecorded announcements in trains are bilingual around Tokyo, but spoken announcements are only in Japanese.